Andrew0Hill/Andrew0Hill/README.md

 ## About Me

-I'm a research software engineer working at the Colorado School of Public Health.
+My name is Andrew, and I'm a research software engineer at the Colorado School of Public Health.

 My current work involves:
 - 🧬 Conducting analyses of biobank genomic data